flutter/website/src/docs/resources/faq.md

 Flutter UIs are built with an imperative, object-oriented language (Dart, the same language used to build Flutter's framework).
-Flutter does not ship with a declarative markup.
+Flutter doesn't ship with a declarative markup.

 We found that UIs dynamically built with code allow for more flexibility.
 For example, we have found it difficult